luccasbarros/calculadoraIMC/README.md

 The calculator was created with purpose to study <b>React Native</b> in JavaScript.

 ### Functionalities
-You can calculate you BMI.
+You can calculate your BMI.
 BMI is your Body Mass Index, and that is a measure of body fat, based on height and weight.
 That applies to adult men and women.<br>
 * To calculate, just put your weight and your height respectively then it returns to you your condition.

 ### Installation